Home Ministry guidelines on nationwide lockdown: What is open, what is shut

 - All transport services -- road, rail and air -- to remain suspended

-- Suspension of Railway services to be extended till April 14Hospitality services to remain suspended
+- Suspension of Railway services to be extended till April 14Hospitality services to remain suspended.
+Exceptions: Hostels, homestays, lodges and motels

 - All educational, training, research, coaching institutions to remain closed